primemumia/mumia/privacy-policy.md

 This Privacy Policy may be updated from time to time.
 Changes will be announced within the application or on our official page.

 ## 8. Contact
-For any questions or concerns, please contact us at primemumiapm@gmail.com.
+For any questions or concerns, please contact us at [support email address].